Muslim, Buddhist mob violence threatens new Myanmar image

 The U.N. refugee agency estimates there are about 800,000 of them in three districts of Rakhine state bordering Bangladesh.
 They are subject to many forms of "persecution, discrimination and exploitation", says the United Nations, including forced labour, restrictions on travel and marriage and limited access to education.

-Decades of systematic persecution by the Myanmar authorities had made sectarian violence inevitable, said Elaine Pearson, deputy director of Human Rights Watch's Asia division.
+Decades of systematic persecution by the Burmese authorities had made sectarian violence inevitable, said Elaine Pearson, deputy director of Human Rights Watch's Asia division.

 "All those years of discrimination, abuses and neglect are bound to bubble up at some point, and that's what we are seeing now," she said.

-Like their government, many Myanmar people refuse to recognise the term "Rohingya", referring to them as "Bengalis".
+Like their government, many Burmese refuse to recognise the term "Rohingya", referring to them as "Bengalis".

 "The underlying perception of many Burmese is that Rohingya are illegal migrant terrorists," said Pearson.